Feature | November 19, 2013 | Dave Fornell

 Renal Artery Stenting Shows No Difference Compared to Medication Only

 NIH-funded work finds stent procedure does not help patients with high blood pressure, narrowed renal artery

 The use of renal stenting in combination with medication-based therapy to treat hypertension showed no improvement in patient outcomes over the use of medications alone in treating hypertension.
 The results from the highly-anticipated CORAL trial were presented at the American Heart Assn.
-(AHA) 2013 Scientific Sessions in Dallas, Texas, this week, and appeared concurrently in the New England Journal of Medicine.
+(AHA) 2013 Scientific Sessions in Dallas, Texas, in November and appeared concurrently in the New England Journal of Medicine.

 Many interventionalists said CORAL, a National Institutes of Health-funded study, was going to decide once and for all if there is any benefit to renal stenting, and the trial was designed to improve on earlier studies, which had also shown there was no benefit.

 "Renal artery stenting for this condition remains a common practice because while several, smaller studies showed negative results, other research has suggested the procedure may help lower blood pressure and stabilize kidney function," said Christopher Cooper, M.D., lead author of the study and chairman of the department of medicine at the University of Toledo, Ohio.
 "Our larger study demonstrates that this procedure offers no incremental benefit when added to treatment with medication."